digital-biosystems/dbs-components/docs/kbsearch/index.md

 ## Attributes

 `showinput` default `"false"`.
-Renders input bar in component view, user can type query
+If 'true' Renders input bar in component view, and simple list of results, user can type query.
+If 'false', component is invisible and visualisation and sending query is upon other components via the custom events.

 `src` default `""`.
 Gets knowledge base JSON from the URL.